Here you will find the most frequently asked questions about RSK, its vision, technology and other aspects

-The RSK blockchain is secured a variant of Nakamoto Consensus (PoW) called DECOR+.
-The proof-of-work is based on the SHA256D mining algorithm (the same algorithm that Bitcoin uses) and merge-mining is enabled.
-Merge-mining is a protocol that allows miners to mine on both RSK and the Bitcoin blockchains at the same time with exactly the same hardware miners and with no performance penalty.
-Therefore merge-miners can collect fees on both platforms.
-RSK has improved several open-source mining-pool softwares to enable merge-mining.
+Merge-mining is a protocol that allows miners to mine on both RSK and the Bitcoin blockchains at the same time with exactly the same hardware and with no performance penalty.
+Therefore merge-miners can earn rewards on both blockchains.
+RSK has improved several open-source mining-pool software to enable merge-mining.

 In the Bitcoin network, when two or more miners have solved blocks at equal height, there is a conflict of interests.
 Each competing miner wants his block to be selected by the remaining miners as the best-chain tip.
 All the remaining honest miners and users would prefer that everyone chooses the same block tip, because this reduces the block reversal probability.
 DECOR+ sets the right economic incentives for a convergent choice, without requiring further interaction between miners.
 The conflict is resolved so that:

-- If the system behaves partially synchronous, the conflict is resolved as in Nakamoto Consensus.
+- If the system is partially synchronous, the conflict is resolved as in Nakamoto Consensus.